Skip to content

 How on earth did you come up with the idea?

-In one of our regular editorial meetings we were discussing some of our upcoming publications and musing how we could do something a little lighter, akin to the great Peppa Pig paper in last year’s Christmas BMJ.
-And then Andy Tagg said, “I’ve got this idea but you might think it a bit strange.”
-Within a short space of time, we had an international team of researchers literally chomping at the bit to undertake the study.
+In one of our regular editorial meetings, we discussed some of our upcoming publications and mused how we could do something a little lighter, akin to the great Peppa Pig paper in last year’s Christmas BMJ.
+And then Andy Tagg said, “I’ve got this idea, but you might think it a bit strange.”
+Within a short space of time, we had an international team of researchers chomping at the bit to undertake the study.

 Did you really swallow those poor heads?